Computer Science

 CS1023Data Structures and Algorithms for Engineers4 ch (3C 1.5L)

-Introduction to the ideas of abstraction of procedures and data.
-Implementation and handling of the fundamental data types: lists, stacks, queues, and graphs.
-Basic concepts of discrete mathematics, elements of combinatorics, aspects of complexity and recursion and algorithm development, including estimation of program resource utilization.
-This course is currently taught in C. NOTE: This course may not be taken for credit by BCS or BScSwE students.
+Explore the ideas of abstraction of procedures and data.
+Learn to Implement and work with the fundamental data types: lists, stacks, queues, and graphs using the C programming language.
+Gain exposure to the basic concepts of discrete mathematics, elements of combinatorics, aspects of complexity and recursion and algorithm development, including estimation of program resource utilization.
+NOTE: This course may not be taken for credit by BCS or BScSwE students.

 CS1073Introduction to Computer Programming I (in Java)4 ch (3C 1.5L 1T) (P)

-Covers fundamental concepts such as decisions, loops, arrays, classes, methods and inheritance; focusing on problem analysis, algorithm design, program structure and readability.
-Introduction to the Java API libraries.
+Explore fundamental programming concepts such as classes, methods, decisions, loops, inheritance, and arrays.
+Gain skills in problem analysis and algorithm design.
+Learn about program structure and readability.
+Examine the Java API libraries.

 CS1083Introduction to Computer Programming II (in Java)4 ch (3C 1.5L 1T) (P)